 At the Tijuana Weight Loss Surgery, we are committed to providing safe, cost-effective, and highly efficient surgery options to help patients lose weight and keep the weight off.
 One of these bariatric surgery options is the Gastric Sleeve.

-What is Gastric Sleeve Surgery?
+What is Gastric Sleeve?

 Benefits of Gastric Sleeve Surgery

 There are many advantages to having this gastric sleeve surgery in our surgical hospital in Tijuana.
-The first is rapid weight loss, where most patients reduce their excess body weight by more than half in just four to six months.
+The first is rapid weight loss, as most patients reduce their excess body weight by more than 50% in just four to six months.

 - Expected Weight Loss Long Term: 50% of Excess Weight Loss after 6 Years (source)

 - Gastric Sleeve Surgery has a Similar Effect on Type 2 Diabetes as Gastric Bypass Surgery (source).